beceluiz/chuck-norris-jokes/README.md

 ---
+## You also can test the app by yourself here:

 ## (!) important Info (!)
 Dont forget to run `npm install` to install all depenencies before running the project.